top of page

 Section

 Effective moisture inspection requires understanding how water moves within buildings, often traveling far from its source to unexpected areas.
-It involves more than spotting visible water; it demands knowledge of psychrometrics, vapor diffusion, and material-moisture interactions.
-Using tools like psychrometric charts and grasping concepts such as dew point and relative humidity are crucial for accurate assessment.
+It involves more than spotting visible water; it demands knowledge of how moisture moves, psychrometrics, and material-moisture interactions.
+Using tools like psychrometric charts and grasping concepts and the relationships such as temperature, relative humidity, dew point, vapor pressure, evaporation, and condensation are crucial for accurate assessment.
 This comprehensive approach helps inspectors identify and address hidden moisture issues effectively.

 BMI Six Sections Moisture Dynamics